Enlighten™ Lightweighting Optimisation

 Results in progress

 To solve OpenRadioss was used as the CAE solver.
 A total of 448 CPU’s on Vortex CAE’s HPC were allocated to this problem.
-This section will be updated when the optimisation is complete in a couple of weeks (19/05/24).
-It is possible however to share the results of iteration 9 as early indication for where structure would be created.
 The heatmap demonstrates thick sections (pink) and thin sections (blue).
-Design volume 2 has started to erode.
-We expect that approximately 50 iterations will be required for full convergence.

 Iteration 9/50 - Work in Progress